jhollinger/occams-record/README.md

 **Performing eager loading with raw SQL**

-To perform eager loading with raw SQL you must specify the base model.
+To perform eager loading with raw SQL you must specify the base model (unless you use the raw SQL eager loaders `eager_load_one` or `eager_load_many`).
 NOTE some database adapters, notably SQLite, require you to always specify the model.

 ```ruby
 widgets = OccamsRecord.